Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Amplitude construction and the PWA result

 When performing the fit to get the fraction of intermediate states, we meet some local minimum and multiple solution problems.
 At each energy point, we perform 10,000 fits with random initial parameter values.
-The cross sections with different FCN (target function, here it's $-2\mathrm{ln}\mathcal{L}$ in extended maximum likelihood fit) are counted (Only the solutions appear more than 100 times are considered), as shown in Fig.~\ref{Mult_Solution_CS}.
-We can see that there are some solutions with quite different values but generally close FCN.
+The cross sections and fractions with different FCNs (target function, here it is $-2\rm{ln}\mathcal{L}$ in the extended maximum likelihood fit) are counted (only the solutions that appear more than 100 times are considered), as shown in Fig.~\ref{Mult_Solution_CS_Fractions}.
+The cumulative number of times and the fractions of subprocesses for different FCNs are listed in Tables~\ref{FCNallBW1} and~\ref{FCNallBW2}.
+We can see that there are some solutions with quite different values but generally close FCNs.
 When looking at some single energy points, it might be difficult to choose the physical solution.
-The result in Ref.~\cite{BESIII:2017bua} can be repeated within the 0.5\% FCN difference range, but it doesn't correspond to the solution with minimum FCN in our fit.
-By our study, many factors such as the statistics of PHSP MC and the lineshape of $Z_{c}(3900)$ may cause a fluctuation in the fit and the result may converge to a different solution.
-This explains the difference about the cross section of $\EE \to \PZC$ between this work and previous BESIII result~\cite{BESIII:2017bua}.
-According to Fig.~\ref{Mult_Solution_CS}, considering the continuity of fractions and cross sections, as well as the gap between the FCN values of optimal solutions and other ones, it is reasonable to choose the solution with minimum FCN value for all points.
+The result in Ref.~\cite{BESIII:2017bua} can be repeated within the 0.5\% FCN difference range, but it does not correspond to the solution with minimum FCN in our fit.
+By our study, many factors such as the statistics of PHSP MC and the line shape of $Z_{c}(3900)$, may cause a fluctuation in the fit and the result may converge to a different solution.
+This explains the difference about the cross section of $\EE \to \PZC$ between this work and the previous BESIII result~\cite{BESIII:2017bua}.
+We have the result at many adjacent c.m. energy points which can help us to select a set of reasonable solutions.
+We found at most energy points that choosing the solution with minimum FCN would give a reasonable set of solutions.
+The fraction and cross section of intermediate states of adjacent c.m. energies are smooth, and there are no abnormal jumps/dips.
+There is only one exception at $\sqrt{s}=4.2776$ GeV.
+The solution with minimum FCN seems to cause a jump on the cross section of both $e^+e^-\to\pi^{\pm} Z_c(3900)^{\mp}$ and $f_0(980)J/\psi$.
+However, since the uncertainty at this energy point is large and it is far away from the peak of $Y(4220)$, we just keep the solution with minimum FCN as the nominal result at all energy points.
 All the following discussion and results are based on this choice.